mricon/totp-cgi/README.rst

    Postgresql for load-balanced setups.
 5. Supports encrypting the Google-Authenticator master secret with the user's pincode.
+6. Supports web-based provisioning to generate Google-Authenticator compatible files (or database entries).

 REQUIREMENTS
 ------------
 1. pyotp_
-2. google-authenticator_ to generate the .totp files
+2. google-authenticator_ to generate the .totp files by hand
 3. flup_ (for .fcgi only)
 4. psycopg2_ (for postgresql backend support)
 5. py-bcrypt_ (for pincode support using bcrypt)
 6. pycrypto_ and passlib_ (for encrypted-secret support)
-7. pam_url_
+7. pam_url_ (for PAM support)
+8. python-qrcode_ (for provisioning support)

 .. _pyotp: https://github.com/nathforge/pyotp
 .. _google-authenticator: https://code.google.com/p/google-authenticator/